 Teddington Hands services

-As you pull away from the Teddington Hands Roundabout, there is a pub on the left and a filling station and The Hut truckstop and café all on the right.
+As you pull away from the Teddington Hands Roundabout, there is the former Teddington Hands pub on the left and a filling station and The Hut truckstop and café all on the right.

 HGVs cannot access the main facilities, only the truckstop.

 Short-stay customer car parking is available at all facilities.

 HGVs can use The Hut Truckstop, where overnight parking is charged at £22 per night which includes a £5 meal voucher.